Bsumegh09/Store-Management-/README.md

 # Electronic Store Management System

 This is an Electronic Store Management System built using Spring Boot and MySQL.
 It allows users to manage products by adding, updating, and deleting them.
-## I have also provided the products database table for reference, so you don't need to create the table separately.
+## I have also provided the products database table for reference, so you don't need to create the table separately, Spring will create table.

 ## Features